Carrie1013/Map-of-DataScience/README.md

 # Map-of-DataScience
-Notice: This repository consists of my personal study notes for the Data Science study, Please refer to the following content.
-For privacy, I keep most of them as private.
+Notice: This repository consists of my personal study notes for the Data Science study, for privacy I keep them as private (not pushed).

 ### Basic
 - Mathematics